dieterich-lab/mAFiA/README.md

 ```

 ## 1. Basecalling
 The basecalling script is adapted from the [RODAN](https://github.com/biodlab/RODAN) repository.
+Assume that ${mafia} is your code directory.
 ```
 python3 ${mafia}/rodan_viterbi.py \
 --fast5dir ${fast5dir} \